maxmahlke/fuzzy-ads/README.md

 # Install

-Unfortunately, the `ads-cli` name was already reserved on PyPI.
-Instead, the package is now name
+The package is available on PyPI as `fuzzy-ads`:

      $ pip install fuzzy-ads